FezzedOne/epsilon-rp/docs/rules.rst

 Staff can apply automatic consent to any or all of your characters as punishment for rule violations; e.g., your characters may be required to consent to incap, KO or even death as punishment for repeated munchkin behaviour.
 Staff may also override consent rules for events and other reasons; e.g., characters that KO or kill multiple characters during an event may be allowed to keep consent against KO and not have the KOs and deaths count against them.

-**Note:** Unlike ILB, there is no such thing as "CRP consent" on Epsilon RP.
+**Note:** Unlike Port Lux, there is no such thing as "CRP consent" in the evacuation camp hub or Discord server.

 Consent for special abilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~